9 Home Remodeling Mistakes to Avoid

 Overlooking Necessary Permits

 While at times it can seem cumbersome and unnecessary, obtaining the proper permits is crucial when remodeling your home.
-Not obtaining the proper permits can lead to:
+Not obtaining the proper permits is one of the most common and costly remodeling mistakes that can lead to:

 - Failed inspections if you decide to sell your home